-NatureVest plans to source and put to work at least $1 billion of impact investment capital for measurable conservation outcomes in the next three years.
+NatureVest plans to source and put to work at least $1 billion of investment capital for measurable conservation outcomes in the next three years.

-NatureVest will design impact investment opportunities with the potential to be emulated across different geographies and program areas and will develop a broad and deep dialogue with investors looking to support this replication and growth.
+NatureVest will design investment opportunities with the potential to be emulated across different geographies and program areas and will develop a broad and deep dialogue with investors looking to support this replication and growth.

 NatureVest will tell the story of its projects and investors as it replicates deals and increases activity in order to strengthen awareness and support for impact investment in conservation.